Arnold & Porter

 Arnold & Porter Kaye Scholer LLP, doing business as Arnold & Porter, is an American multinational law firm.
 It is a white-shoe firm and among the largest law firms in the world, both by revenue and by number of lawyers.

 Arnold & Porter was founded in 1946 by Thurman Arnold and Abe Fortas, and was originally known as Arnold & Fortas.
-Paul Porter joined the firm a year later, completing the trio.
+Paul Porter joined the firm a year later, becoming a name partner.